Choosing the Right Emergency Rescue Beacon to Call for Help on a Boat

 September 7, 2022

-In March 2022, Canada had nearly 50 boating accidents of all kinds.
-While boating is a relaxing pastime, this statistic shows that safety plays an important role.
+In 2024, there have been over 100 boating accidents of all kinds across Canada While boating is a relaxing pastime, this statistic shows that safety plays an important role.

 That’s why today the government has mandated the need to have boating safety equipment on board.
-One of the most important is without a doubt the PLB, or Personal Locator Beacon.
+One of the most important pieces of boating equipment is a a fully-functioning, approved emergency rescue beacon.

-There are different types of personal locator beacons for signaling distress when boating alone or as a group while using your pleasure craft.
-Each type of locator beacon has a particular mode of operation and different features.
+There are different types of emergency rescue beacons you can use to signal distress when boating alone or as a group on a pleasure craft.
+Each type has its own functionalities and features.

 EPIRB (Emergency Position Indicating Radio Beacon)